 Let’s start with discovery.
 The two primary methods to enable discovery of AMP pages are:

 How can you be sure the pages that should have AMP URLs actually do?

 If you’re not publishing AMP HTML URLs for every page on your website, odds are you have some logic to determine which pages get AMP versions (articles on a news website, for example).
 In an ideal world you’d have a method for keeping track of which URLs should have an AMP version (maybe a table or flag in a database).

 The point here is to be able to generate a list of URLs that you can crawl to identify whether the amphtml link is present in the head, as in this example:

 If not, then you will need to crawl your website with a tool that can capture the amphtml link from the head of your pages.
-We, of course, recommend Botify and have developed an in-depth guide for monitoring your AMP HTML quality.

 Once you’ve crawled your list or your site and identified which pages have the AMP link and which do not, you need to determine whether the results are as expected.
 If not, then you will need to determine why AMP links are missing.
 There could be many reasons your AMP links aren’t showing when you expect them to and those reasons are likely to be particular to each website.
 We recommend revisiting your logic for when AMP URLs should published and made discoverable and reviewing the implementation with your engineers to find the gap.